 Her work, The Search for Luminosity, was published in “Art + Science Now” by Stephen Wilson.
-She received Honorary Mention in Hybrid Arts at Ars Electronica 2010 for her work Capacity for (urban eden, human error).
+She received Honorary Mention in Hybrid Arts at Ars Electronica 2010 for her artwork Capacity for (urban eden, human error).
 She has received Honorary Mention in the Vida Competition for Art and Artificial Life three times for three of her works.
 Her work, Growth Pattern, was included in the group shows ”Alter Nature: We Can” at Z33 in Belgium, “When Process Becomes Paradigm” at LABoral in Spain, and “Bio Design” at the Het Nieuwe Instituut in the Netherlands.
-Her work “Growth Pattern” was included in a book authored by William Myers called “Bio Design: Art + Science + Creativity”.
+Her artwork Growth Pattern was included in a book authored by William Myers called “Bio Design: Art + Science + Creativity”.
 This book, and her work, was also featured in the New York Times in January of 2013.
 From 2012-2014 her work was part of a national touring exhibition, curated by Andrea Grover, titled “Intimate Science”.
-Recently she exhibited at “Globale: Exo-Evolution” at ZKM in Germany.
+Capacity for (urban eden, human error) was recently acquired by the Centre Pompidou, Paris.